isl-technion/mmsegmentation/README.md

 * The paths in the training script and in the config files should be changes according to the paths in your computer or server.
 * The validation set in the config files is actually the unpublished test set.
 Hence, it has to be changed as well (use another dataset for validation, if needed)

+* In order to run testing on the test-set, you may run tools/messi/run_test_experiments.py.
+As before, change the paths accordingly.

 The config files for mask2former are also located in configs/messi/train_Agamim_All_val_IrYamim_Kikar.
 However, they only work with a newer version of
 MMSegmentation.
 The appropriate environment for the mask2former code should be installed using the instruction of version v1.2.2 (revision c685fe6767c4cadf6b051983ca6208f1b9d1ccb8).
-The appropriate environment for the other configuration is described hereafter.
+The appropriate environment for the other models is described hereafter.

 ## Introduction